cameronj86/dns-blocklists/submit_pullrequest_here/repository_README.txt

 ### :books: **Multi - Cleans the Internet and protects your privacy!** <a name="overview"></a>

 An all-in-one DNS blocklist in **various versions (light, normal, pro, pro++ and ultimate)**.
 It can be used as a standalone blocklist.
 For every region.
-Blocks ads, affiliate, tracking, metrics, telemetry, fake, phishing, malware, scam, coins and other "crap".
+Blocks ads, affiliate, tracking, metrics, telemetry, fake, phishing, malware, scam, cryptojacking and other "crap".
 Based on [various native blocklists](sources.md).
 No, they are not just block lists cobbled together from different sources.
 They have been optimized and extended to efficiently "clean the Internet" in all areas.

 See also: [Which sources are used for the lists and how are the lists compiled on the basis of these sources?](https://github.com/hagezi/dns-blocklists/wiki/FAQ#sources)